louisvarley/Sonic-2-q-learning-lua-bizhawk/README.md

 Further comparison to my NEAT scripts, this seems to learn quicker.
 NEAT would take around 19 generations and maybe 12 hours to reach a point this script was able to get to in only half an hour but this is less adaptable.
 More of a bruteforce method than using inputs and outputs.

+## Button Bias and Priority ##

+You can set and play with button Bias in the config.
+Essentially, when its doing well, it will look to use the highier bias buttons these should be right, followed by A. should it find itself stuck, the timeout drops below a number and it will start to choose lower bias buttons such a left to see if this gets it out its hole!

 ## Bugs ##

 It seems to occsionally get out of sync with the commandset meaning that a run that would be good fails early on as sonic will jump maybe 1 frame early, unsure why this is.

 ## To Do ##
-* Save Progress / Load command sets to and from a file
+* Load command set from a file
-* Save command sets when a new max reward is met.
+* [x]Save command sets when a new max reward is met.
-* Work out a decent bias system so it tends to want to go right but can also go left if bad count gets high enough
+* [x]Work out a decent bias system so it tends to want to go right but can also go left if bad count gets high enough
 * Allow bias to increase if X count stops